E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
 E-Code is a web-based collaborative IDE with AI assistance, offering code editing, terminal access, file management, and an autonomous AI agent.
-It aims to facilitate rapid prototyping and education, with a strategic vision for enterprise-grade scalability.
-Key capabilities include multi-provider AI model selection with advanced optimization infrastructure, real-time collaboration, and robust security features.
+Its purpose is to facilitate rapid prototyping and education, with a strategic vision for enterprise-grade scalability, multi-provider AI model selection with advanced optimization infrastructure, real-time collaboration, and robust security features.

 ## User Preferences
 - **Communication:** Simple, everyday language